bxdoan/bxdoan/README.md

 <div align="center">

-> That’s why I can’t make a change.
-Everything I do is so… Half-assed.
+> Life is what we make it, always has been, always will be.

-> — Hiroshi Kido —
+> — Grandma Moses —

 </div>